Kaninoo23/Capstone-Project/README.md

 mongodb.
 I used mongodb compass to havea UI and then i used default port mongodb://localhost:27017.
 This can be download at https://www.mongodb.com/products/tools/compass.

-To start node server use command node server.js
+To start node server use command node server.js in ther terminal

 npm install bcrypt